dronekit/dronekit-python/docs/examples/create_attribute.rst

 .. note::

-    It is not possible to reliably use this approach to create independent modules because:

-    * Only one MAVLink callback can be set at a time in the running program (``set_mavlink_callback()``)
+    It is not possible to reliably use this approach to create independent modules because only one MAVLink callback can be set at a time in the running program (``set_mavlink_callback()``)
-    * There is no reliable way to import modules without adding them properly to the Python environment.

 Known issues